snprim/ST558_project_2/Report-Saturday.md

 We first split up the data into two sets: training and test sets.
 The training set has about 70% of the data, and the test set has about 30%.
-Splitting up the data is important, because we want to test the model on a set that is not used in training.
-Otherwise, we risk overfitting.
+Splitting up the data is important, because we want to test the model on a set that is not used in training, otherwise we risk overfitting.

 ``` r
 train <- sample(1:nrow(analysis), size = nrow(analysis)*0.7)